privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/troubleshooting.md

 ### Verifier contract found the proof invalid

-If your log looks like the following, that's because the zkey and wasm files added to the [`VkRegistry` contract](/docs/technical-references/smart-contracts/VkRegistry) are different from what you use to run the **prove** command.
+If your log looks like the following, that's because the zkey and wasm files added to the [`VerifyingKeysRegistry` contract](/docs/technical-references/smart-contracts/VerifyingKeysRegistry) are different from what you use to run the **prove** command.
 Check if you're using the correct zkey and wasm files.

 ```
 Error: The verifier contract found the proof invalid.